 - Instead of using creative and colorful fonts, resort to using the standard font types.
 Cambria and New Times Roman are suggested; while for the font type size, 11 or 12 points is considered acceptable.

 - For security purposes, it is not advised to divulge some personal details, like license numbers, on CVs.
 Instead, an applicant may write “number available upon request only”.

-- Furthermore, proofreading remains to be the most effective way of ensuring that your CV is typographically error- and grammar-free.
+- Furthermore, proofreading remains to be the most effective way of ensuring that your CV is a typographical error- and grammar-free.

-There is no one-size-fits-all method in creating a CV, but you have been presented a sure-fire way to get that medical job you’ve always wanted.
+There is no one-size-fits-all method for creating a CV, but you have been presented a sure-fire way to get that medical job you’ve always wanted.